Rabbitory/Rabbitory.github.io/docs/Technical.md

 RabbitMQ comes with a large set of utility features that allow users to customize their queues.
 Allowing users to access and enable these specialized features from a centralized place, like our Control Panel, is essential.
 To enable these features, users often need to interact with the RabbitMQ server directly.
 Since the Rabbitory Control Panel runs on a separate EC2 instance than the RabbitMQ EC2 instances, we needed a method for remotely controlling and configuring the RabbitMQ EC2.

 One straightforward solution would be to create a custom API on each RabbitMQ instance that would accept requests and execute corresponding actions.
 However, running a persistent API on each RabbitMQ instance would force the instance to share system resources with other processes.
-According to RabbitMQ documentation, this is considered poor practice.
-We quickly recognized the need for an alternative approach that would avoid additional server load on the broker instance.
+According to RabbitMQ documentation, this is considered <a href="https://www.rabbitmq.com/docs/production-checklist#storage-isolation" target="_blank">poor practice</a>.

 Another possible solution was to download RabbitMQ’s CLI tools onto the Control Panel EC2 instance to communicate with the RabbitMQ instances.
 This would allow the Control Panel to perform remote operations on each RabbitMQ instance without compromising the RabbitMQ instances’ system performance.
-However, this solution would shift the system resource burden onto the Control Panel EC2 and introduce additional dependencies.
-This method also creates redundancy, as the CLI tools already exist on each RabbitMQ broker instance.
+However, this solution would shift the system resource burden onto the Control Panel EC2.

-Instead, we wanted a solution that enables remote access to these tools without duplicating infrastructure.
-AWS SSM Session Manager addressed this need by allowing users to initiate secure, remote shell sessions directly to EC2 instances.
+Instead, we wanted a solution that enables remote access to these tools without duplicating infrastructure. <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html" target="_blank">AWS SSM Session Manager</a> addressed this need by allowing users to initiate secure, remote shell sessions directly to EC2 instances.
 Using IAM permissions, users can safely run bash commands on remote instances without the need for persistent APIs or additional dependencies, preserving both performance and system simplicity.
 In Rabbitory, we utilize AWS SSM to change RabbitMQ configurations, enable plugins, and open protocol ports for individual RabbitMQ instances.

 ![SSM Communication](../static/img/ssm-communication.png)